US 183 has a history of thorough review and comprehensive study.

 US 183 from US 290 to SH 71 is one of Austin's most important arterials.
-Constructed in the mid 1960s, the four lane divided highway has seen only minor upgrades.
-As the primary route to and from Austin-Bergstrom International Airport and points beyond, it now attracts more than 60,000 cars and trucks a day and experiences significant congestion during peak travel times.
+Constructed in the mid 1960s, the four lane divided highway had seen only minor upgrades prior to the 183 South Project.
+As the primary route to and from Austin-Bergstrom International Airport and points beyond, it attracted more than 60,000 cars and trucks a day prior to construction, and experienced significant congestion during peak travel times.

 It has long been identified as a heavily congested corridor in need of improvement.
 In fact, enhancements for this stretch of the road have been included in the Capital Area Metropolitan Planning Organizations (CAMPO) Long Range Transportation Plan since July 2004, and additional capacity has not been added to the facility since the 1970s.